 Guest Lecture for Computer Graphics in AI Era at Georgia Tech (Prof. Bo Zhu)

-computer graphics, teaching, computer vision, rendering, machine learningI had the opportunity to present a guest lecture on 3D Gaussian Splatting for Prof. Bo Zhu’s “Computer Graphics in AI Era” course at Georgia Tech.
-With an audience ranging from undergraduates to experienced master’s students, I aimed to make this exciting topic accessible and engaging for everyone.
-It was a joy to present to such an enthusiastic group of students.Volumetric Rendering
+computer graphics, teaching, computer vision, rendering, machine learningI had the opportunity to present a guest lecture on 3D Gaussian Splatting for Prof. Bo Zhu’s “Computer Graphics in AI Era” course at Georgia Tech, introducing point-based representations and their role in modern rendering and reconstruction pipelines.

 Guest Lecture for 3D Graphics at TU Budapest (Prof. László Szécsi)

-computer graphics, teaching, renderingA guest lecture on volumetric rendering techniques, covering fundamental concepts and modern approaches for rendering participating media such as smoke, fog, clouds, and fire.
-Delivered at the Technical University of Budapest in Spring 2023.Design Principles Workshop
+computer graphics, teaching, renderingA guest lecture on volumetric rendering techniques, covering both foundational concepts and modern approaches for rendering participating media such as smoke, fog, clouds, and fire.

 Beginner's Web Development Workshop